rafa-martin/robot_influx_bridge/README.md

 * ROS 2 Humble or later with a working colcon workspace.
 * `libcurl` and `zlib` development headers (required by the writer implementation).
-* Access credentials for an InfluxDB 2.x instance.
+* Access credentials for an InfluxDB 2.x instance (or use the provided Docker setup).
+* Docker and Docker Compose (optional, for local testing setup).

 ### Building the Workspace